abid-mujtaba/local-chromecast/README.md

 # Steps:
  1. Put all files on your own server
- 2. Change YOUR_APP_ID to your own in helloVideos.js (optional)
+ 2. Use the default media receiver app: no change or change YOUR_APP_ID to your own in helloVideos.js
- 3. Make sure that your receiver app has a DIV with ID set to 'player' (optional)
  4. Open a browser and point to your page at http://[YOUR_SERVER_LOCATION]/helloVideos/index.html

 ##Documentation